 The number of consumer magazines, meaning those sold to the general public, published in Germany began to drop after 2018.
 These types of magazines aim to include a wide consumer audience, compared to trade journals, which usually focus on a specific industry or profession.
 Consumer magazines therefore include diverse media genres.
 The best-selling magazines in Germany were the established news heavyweights Der Spiegel, Stern and the people/ celebrity magazine Bunte.

 While dwindling circulation affected all magazines across the board, some were still printed more than others by far.
-In fact, the leading three were TV guides: TV 14, TV Digital and Hörzu, which was first published in the 1940s.
+In fact, among the leaders were TV guides TV 14 and TV Digital.
 Consumer magazine sales volume in Germany decreased significantly since the 1990s.
-If in 1996 almost 124.8 million copies were sold, in 2019 this figure amounted to 78.93 million.
+If in 1996 almost 124.8 million copies were sold, in 2021 figures dropped to 56 million.
 Most Germans read magazines for leisure either several times a week or several times a month.
 The number of readers strongly willing to spend money on magazines and newspapers has decreased in recent years.

-Magazines increasingly rely on to continue existing.
-However, this too is changing, as the advertising industry in turn also turns to digital media, where growing consumer and audience numbers are to be found.
-If in 2004 net advertising revenue for consumer magazines amounted to roughly 1.84 billion euros, by 2019 this figure had dropped to 840 million euros.
-That same year, the aforementioned Stern, Der Spiegel and Bunte recorded the highest gross ad revenue on the German magazine landscape.
-Forecasts predict magazine advertising revenue in Germany will amount to 2 billion euros in 2023.
+Magazines increasingly rely on advertising to continue existing.
+However, this too is changing, as the advertising industry also turns to digital media, where growing consumer and audience numbers are to be found.
+If in 2004 net advertising revenue for consumer magazines amounted to roughly 1.84 billion euros, by 2021 numbers fell to 710 million euros.
+That same year, the aforementioned Stern, Bild am Sonntag and Der Spiegel recorded the highest gross ad revenue on the German magazine market.
+Forecasts predict magazine advertising revenue in Germany will amount to 822 million euros in 2023.

 This text provides general information.
 Statista assumes no